-There are many others who gained wide experience in passing from one institution to another, whether as "paying probationers" or otherwise, who must also be considered.
+There are many others who gained wide experienco in passing from one institution to another, whether as "paying probationers" or otherwise, who must also be considered.

-It is not intended that this Act should in any way apply to or prejudice those whose nursing experience has been gained entirely outside hospital or infirmary
+It is not intended that this Act should in any way apply to or prejudice those whose nursing experience has been gained entirely outside hospital or infirmary wards.

-Such nurses are absolutely untouched by the proposed regulations, and are free to work as they will, provided they do not claim to be "registered nurses"; but they are not eligible for the proposed Register.
+Such nurses are absolutely untouched by the pro-posed regulations, and are free to work as they will, provided they do not claim to be "registered nurses"; but they are not eligible for the proposed Register.

-For hospital-trained nurses both Bills provide a time of grace, in which every nurse may whether she will apply for registration or not. decide certificate, or satisfactory evidence of bond-fide practice as trained nurse and good character.
-A registration fee would be charged, but there would be no examination.
+For hospital-trained nurses both Bills provide a time of grace, in which every nurse may whether she will apply for registration or not. decide certificate, or satisfactory evidence of bond-fide prac-tice as trained nurse and good character.
+A regis-A registration fee would be charged, but there would be no examination.

-One Bill states the qualifications to be three years' certificate from approved hospital, and good character, or evidence of satisfactory training, and three years in bond-fide practice as a nurse, and good character.

-The other Bill states:-Two years' recognised
+One Bill states the qualifications to be three years' certificate from approved hospital, and good character, in bond-fide practice as a nurse, and good character.
+The other Bill states :--Two years' recognised

-Thus, under neither Bill would any hardship be inflicted on the 'present working nurses, so the consideration of the whole matter may be approached without personal bias.
+Thus, under neither Bill would any hardship be inflicted on the 'present working nurses, so the con-. sideration of the whole matter may be approached without personal bias.